clokep/relapse/docs/usage/configuration/config_documentation.md

          This replaces and overrides `picture_claim`.

-         Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Synapse process.
+         Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Relapse process.

        * `picture_claim`: name of the claim containing an url for the user's profile picture.
          Defaults to 'picture', which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

-         Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Synapse process.
+         Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Relapse process.

-         *Deprecated in Synapse v1.75.0.*
+         *Deprecated in Relapse v1.75.0.*

        * `localpart_template`: Jinja2 template for the localpart of the MXID.
           If this is not set, the user will be prompted to choose their